patrickleungwl/code25/docs/index.md

 ### Solution

-The solution is to remove the move assignment implementation.
+One solution is to remove the move assignment implementation.
 Both lvalues and rvalues would work with the CAS-version of the copy assignment.

-Below is a sample implementation of a canoncial c++ class with CAS for its combined copy assignment and move assignment.
-Runtime output is shown as well.
+Below is a sample implementation of a canoncial c++ class with CAS for its single copy assignment that works with both rvalues and lvalues.
+The runtime output is shown as well.

 ~~~cpp
 #include <iostream>